 You cannot bring people in and allow them to bring in their family.

-All right now Tom let me let me just hold you right there because we're going to take a break.
+All right, now, Tom, let me just hold you right there because we're going to take a break.

-I can't do a search of the internet on any given day and not find forty or fifty stories from all kinds of newspapers large and small across all kinds of states that until recently didn't even know what I was talking about when I talked about illegal immigration.
+I can't do a search of the Internet on any given day and not find 40 or 50 stories from all kinds of newspapers, large and small, across all kinds of states that until recently didn't even know what I was talking about when I talked about illegal immigration.

-It is a remarkable how demographics have driven and and movement of people uh illegally across this land have driven the awareness of this story.
+It is remarkable how demographics have driven and movement of people illegally across this land have driven the awareness of this story so that Tom Tancredo, a Congressman, Republican congressman from Denver, from Colorado,

-So that Tom Tancredo, a congressman Republican congressman from Denver from Colorado, is uh who has started out as another voice in the wilderness some years ago is now uh uh suddenly leading after being kind of a pariah in his own party leading the charge on legislation that would actually give us uh security on our borders so Tom I want to thank you for that leadership I appreciate it.
+who started out as another voice in the wilderness some years ago, is now suddenly leading, after being kind of a pariah in his own party, leading the charge on legislation that would actually give us security on our borders.

 And I mean that.

-that certainly I I I think I did over a thousand shows last year.
+It is the megaphone that certainly I think I did over a thousand shows last year.

 Wow.

-Maybe they're I'm just really a racist at heart.
+Maybe I'm just really a racist at heart.

-It's got everything to do with where this country is going, whether or not we're going to be able to be secure and the whole concept of of the the issue of ma uh of uh I call it the cult of multiculturalism, these are legitimate issues.
+It's got everything to do with where this country is going, whether or not we're going to be able to be secure, and the whole concept of the issue of, I call it, the cult of multiculturalism.

-And I think once people hear that other folks out there feel exactly the same way they get it they get you know they feel more secure in the position they take and they say next time they see that congressman or congresswoman from their district they say hey what are you going to do?
+And I think once people hear that other folks out there feel exactly the same way, they feel more secure in the position they take, and they say, next time they see that congressman or congresswoman from their district, they say, hey, what are you going to do?

 Wow.

-Yeah and and I guarantee you it's because people around this country they went to the town meetings they used the email they use their ability to communicate and said I've had it.
+And I guarantee you it's because people around this country went to the town meetings.

-Don't even use the word, don't even think twice about giving anybody amnesty.
+Don't even think twice about giving anybody amnesty.

 And I'm telling you, people, you know, it's the old thing about feeling the heat and seeing the light.

-All right, Tom Tancredo, Republican Congressman from uh Colorado and uh talking border security.
+All right, Tom Tencredo, Republican congressman from Colorado, and talking border security.

 Hi, Steve.